 People spoke positively about staff and the care they received.
 This was supported by what we observed.

-Care was delivered in a way that took account of people's individual needs and in ways that maximised their independence.
+Care was delivered in a way that took account of people's individual needs.

 Staff provided care in a way that maintained people's dignity and upheld their rights.
 People's privacy was protected and they were